-Some have asked about routes which are particularly scenic or iconic in the Big Sur wilderness areas, for a multi-day loop or "thru-hike" backpack,

-so have written these thoughts hopefully useful for those unfamiliar with the Ventana or Silver Peak Wilderness.

-The primary consideration for route planning is the trail

-#### VERSION D

-Some have asked about routes which are particularly scenic or iconic in the Big Sur wilderness areas, for a multi-day loop or "thru-hike" backpack,
+Some have asked about routes which are particularly scenic in the Big Sur wilderness areas for a multi-day loop or "thru-hike" backpack,

 so here are some thoughts for those unfamiliar with the Ventana or Silver Peak Wilderness.

 The primary consideration for route planning is the trail